nbhr/pycalib/README.md

 # Simple Camera Calibration in Python for Beginners

 This is a collection of algorithms related to multiple view camera calibration in computer vision.
-Please note that the goal of this package is to provide *minimal* examples to demostrate the concept for beginners (i.e., students).
+Please note that the goal of this package is to provide *minimal* examples to demonstrate the concept for beginners (i.e., students).
 For large-scale, realtime, accurate, robust, production-quality implementations, or for implementations for your specific situation, please consult your advisor.

 ## Disclaimer